AsadUrRehmanCs111/Python-for-Begginners-by-Mosh/README.md

 # Python-for-Begginners-by-Mosh
-That is all about Python Beginners  Course that is consist of Pythons Basics.
+:heavy_check_mark: That is all about Python Beginners  Course that is consist of Pythons Basics.